Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 # Configuration first testing
 When configuration is stored and Duet rebooted, the following procedure shall avoid damages:
 * when Duet reboots or is powered off, the motors lose current and the arms may fall down (for protection, consider brakes, weight balance, gear friction, detent torque, springs, counterweights)
 * G91 G1 H2 X1 to check whether first axis rotates into the expected direction and it is the correct axis.
-Use low values in case the M92 setting is wrong.
+Use low values in case the move is wrong.
 Repeat with the other axes.
-Check letter assignments, positive and negative angles interpreted as expected, and whether rotation degrees are correct.
+Check letter assignments, positive and negative angles interpreted as expected, and whether rotation degrees are correct by rotating e. g.
+90 degrees.
 * G91 G1 H2 Xn with bigger values to assure that the M92 settings are correct
 * home the individual axes and assure that the endstops are triggered.
 M114 Count values can be used to check the stored motor position value for the homing position.
 * with normal G1 moves, check that the coordinates are interpreted correctly, X positive being to the right, Y positiv to behind and Z positive means greater distance between hotend and bed.
 This step is especially important for setups with the print object moving (workpiece mode).
+* there are kinematics like CoreXY where G1 H2 and normal G1 moves behave differently for some axes.